carlsborg/rcviz/README.md

 	quicksort.track(the_pivot=pivot) # shows a new row labelled the_pivot in each node
 ```

+## (new in 2022) run this in your browser!

+You can run rcviz-annotated python code in your browser, with this [incredible pyiodide based web app](https://www.recursionvisualizer.com/) by [@pamelafox](https://github.com/pamelafox/recursive-visualizations), and generate the same recursion visualizations that you would with the command line.

 ## dependencies

 This requires the native graphviz and libgraphviz-dev packages pre-installed. e.g. On ubuntu do: